-Research on contemplation offers a rich opportunity for understanding the mind and its capacity for change, and programs delivering contemplative training in various settings have expanded rapidly over the past decade.
+Research on contemplation offers a rich opportunity for understanding the mind and its capacity for change, and programs delivering contemplative training in various settings have expanded globally.
 Our knowledge of cognitive, physiological, and clinical effects of these practices has grown steadily, in large part due to the ongoing efforts of the Mind & Life Institute and our community of scholars.
-Research to date has focused largely on mindfulness-based practices and their impact, although recently compassion-based practices have also been investigated.
-This expansion to include research on the specific cultivation of prosocial qualities and actions is clearly warranted as we look to foster positive change in the world.
-In addition, much of the existing research has examined effects of contemplative practice solely on the individual who practices—a logical first step in this broad investigation.
-However, we believe this is a crucial moment for understanding the development of qualities and outcomes that support not only individual well-being but also interpersonal well-being, societal flourishing, and interconnection.
+Expanding from awareness-based contemplative practices to the cultivation of virtuous, prosocial qualities and actions is clearly warranted to support not only individual well-being but also interpersonal well-being, societal flourishing, and human-earth connection.

 Samuel B. Hanser Visionary Grant

-Beginning in 2020, one of the awarded PEACE grants ($25,000) will be designated as the Samuel B. Hanser Visionary Grant, given to honor the life of Samuel B. Hanser, to support the development of innovative research that makes a significant contribution to our understanding of the effects and mechanisms of contemplative practices on body, mind, and spirit.
+Since 2020, one of the awarded PEACE grants ($25,000) is designated as the Samuel B. Hanser Visionary Grant, given to honor the life of Samuel B. Hanser, to support the development of innovative research that makes a significant contribution to our understanding of the effects and mechanisms of contemplative practices on body, mind, and spirit.

 Congratulations to our